 On the other hand, a pure white Pitbull with no traces of secondary color is considered rare.
-Sometimes, they are even miss-classified as albino dogs although they are considered leucistic.
+Sometimes, they are even misclassified as albino dogs although they are considered leucistic.

-The association of health-related problems among white Pitbulls can be true, but it tends more on albino dogs since the genetic mutation present in albinism also leads to visual and auditory impairments.
+The association of health-related problems among white Pitbulls can be true, but it tends more to albino dogs since the genetic mutation present in albinism also leads to visual and auditory impairments.

 Can White Pitbulls Have Blue Eyes?

-The American Pitbull Terrier community in particular is not pleased with the blue-eyed Pitbulls for some valid reasons.
-Consequently, the American Kennel Club also considers the blue eyes along with heterochromia (different colored eyes) as a breed fault.
+Further, the American Kennel Club also considers blue eyes and heterochromia (different colored eyes) as a breed fault.

-If you’re curious whether white Pitbulls can actually have blue eyes, yes they can.
+Pitbulls can actually have blue eyes.
 In fact, Pitbull puppies are usually born with blue eyes.
 This is because the production of melanin, which brings pigment to the eyes, only starts four weeks after birth.

 At around 10 weeks of age, your puppy’s true eye color will begin to show.
 Adult Pitbulls hardly retain them.
 But if they do so, they are considered non-standard.

 Pitbulls with coat colors of black, brown, and grey rarely have blue eyes because they have the full black pigmentation in their melanin.
 Having said that, white Pitbulls are more likely to develop such since they usually have a lower concentration of melanin.